otmansabir/otmansabir/README.md

 # Otman Sabir — Software Developer

-Software Engineering student at 1337 School (42 Network) and passionate software developer.
-I design and build reliable software across systems and the web, focusing on clarity, performance, and maintainability.
-Based in Morocco — open to global opportunities.
+Software developer specializing in C++ and full‑stack web, trained at 1337 School (42 Network).
+I build reliable systems and web applications with a focus on clarity, performance, and maintainability.
+Based in Morocco; open to global opportunities.

 ---